-As Chris Bailey watched cities and towns across Massachusetts struggle with heartbreaking waves of mental health issues amid the pandemic, he knew there must be a way to help.
+As Chris Bailey watched cities and towns across Massachusetts struggle with rising waves of mental health issues, he knew there must be a way to help.

-“There is a mental health crisis that’s been exacerbated by COVID-19,” said Bailey, director of the Health Benefits Trust of the Massachusetts Interlocal Insurance Association, a nonprofit organization that serves more than 400 cities, towns and other public entities.
+“There is a mental health crisis that was been exacerbated by the stressors of the pandemic,” said Bailey, director of the Health Benefits Trust of the Massachusetts Interlocal Insurance Association, a nonprofit organization that serves more than 400 cities, towns and other public entities.
 “We know how effective counseling and other treatment can be, and we’re eager to support any employees who need help.”

 That’s where the Health Benefits Trust and its insurer, Blue Cross Blue Shield of Massachusetts, came in.

 “So many employers want to encourage their employees to take care of their mental health, including by addressing the hurdle of cost,” said Dr. Sandhya Rao, chief medical officer of Blue Cross , the state’s largest nonprofit health plan.
 “We are partnering with our customers to do just that.”